CezaryStasiak/Discordhook/readme.md

+# Discordhook
-Discordhook - as simple, as You want it.
+As simple, as You want it.
 ```java
 new Discordhook(url).toss(message);
 ```